top of page

 About Vikki

-I'm a licensed professional counselor (LPC) and a licensed-addiction counselor (LAC) in Colorado.
+I'm a licensed professional counselor (LPC) and a licensed addiction counselor (LAC) in Colorado.
 I opened Victoria Dial Counseling Services in 2019.

 Previously, I worked in the justice system for fifteen years.
 I began my career as a victim's advocate in the District Attorney’s Office.
 Later, I facilitated Restorative Justice circles.
-I was inspired by the healing and transformative power of those community circles, leading me to returned to school to earn my Master's degree in Community Mental Health Counseling from Regis University.
+I was inspired by the healing and transformative power of those community circles, leading me to return to school to earn my Master's degree in Community Mental Health Counseling from Regis University.

 As the director of a therapeutic re-entry treatment program, I continued to counsel justice-involved individuals, specializing in the treatment of co-morbid mental illness, trauma and addiction.
 I worked as a drug court treatment provider, counseling high risk DUI offenders.
 I also contracted to provide EMDR therapy for an inpatient drug and alcohol rehabilitation facility and was an affiliate professor at Regis University.